UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 ## Unboxing and Assembling a Magni Robot

 The Magni comes almost ready to run with minimal assembly.
 There are three different version of Magni: Bronze, Silver and Gold.
 Most will come with a Raspiberry Pi 3 computer and software image (Silver and Gold).
 The Bronze version will not come with the computer.
 2 12v SLA (Sealed Lead Acid) batteries are purchased separately.
-Two Allen wrenches (M3 and M6) will be included in the shipping box.
+Two long Allen wrenches (M2 and M4) will be included in the shipping box.
 In addition a small Phillips (cross point) screw driver may be needed for mounting the Raspberry Pi camera.

 Step 1 - open the box